Do you really need to wear the oxygen mask if it drops from the ceiling?

-It’s pretty safe to assume that just about everyone is familiar with flight attendant safety demonstrations at the start of every flight: “In case there is a loss in cabin pressure, yellow oxygen masks will deploy from the ceiling compartment located above your head…” That’s great, but do you really need to wear those masks if they drop?
+It’s pretty safe to assume that just about everyone is familiar with flight attendant safety demonstrations at the start of every flight… “In case there is a loss in cabin pressure, yellow oxygen masks will deploy from the ceiling compartment located above your head…” Well, that’s great, but do you really need to wear those oxygen masks if they drop?
 Or is the oxygen there just to make people “high” and calm them down?

 As an airline pilot, I can tell you that yes, you definitely do need to wear the oxygen masks.
 If the airplane cabin becomes depressurized, the air in the cabin will not contain enough oxygen for you to remain conscious for very long.
 The oxygen mask will prevent that from happening.
 Also, I can assure you that the oxygen is not there to get you “high” or make you delirious.
 Unfortunately, several movies have promoted a myth about the purpose of the oxygen masks.
 Most notably, Brad Pitt’s character in “Fight Club” makes the claim that oxygen “gets you high,” and implies that the masks are simply a way to calm everyone during an emergency.
 This is completely false.

 …the oxygen is not there to get you “high” or make you delirious.